 Lighting standards are uniform across the OTR network and while light spill is occasionally raised as a pre-development issue, it is invariable resolved and does not cause further concern.
 All external lighting is designed with the use of spill guards to direct light within the site and away from properties adjacent the site on the west north and east.
-The maximum light spill on all boundaries of the site including from the proposed 9 metre pylon will be installed and operated to comply with the criteria outlined in the applicable particled 16/11/2023 Standard.
-The Australian Standard recommends that a dimmable controller be installed to the pylon sign lighting, with the lighting of this lighting dimmed to be some pleting the design and installation of lighting and signage at the site.
+The maximum light spill on all boundaries of the site including from the proposed 9 metre pylon will be installed and operated to comply with the criteria outlined in the applicable Australian Standard.
+The Australian Standard recommends that a dimmable controller be installed to the pylon sign lighting, with the lighting of this Viga dimensional to Copyright.
+Curfew hours.
+These recommendations will be adopted when completing the design and installation of lighting and signage at the site.
 The applicant would be prepared to accept a suitably worded condition to this affect attached to any subsequent Planning Permit approval.
 The amenity impact ought to be assessed having regard to existing factors which arise from the locality of the site, such as lighting generated by street lighting and other commercial properties which operate throughout the night within the Commercial 1 Zone along the Esplanade, which creates ambient lighting conditions that are higher than one would expect to occur within other parts of a residential zone.